jundalisay/sp/content/en/superphysics/principles/chapter-07b.md

 ---
 heading: "Chapter 7b"
-title: "The Higher and Lower Mind and the 5 Strata"
+title: "The Higher and Lower Mind and the Main Aethereal and Biophysical Layers"
 #date: 2020-12-10
 date: 2025-10-07
 weight: 452